Boris Johnson takes 'full responsibilty' for lockdown party | DW | 12.01.2022

 British Prime Minister Boris Johnson on Wednesday apologized for attending a lockdown-busting party at his official residence.

-The "bring your own" alcohol garden party took place at Downing Street on May 2020, amid strict restrictions in the rest of the country.
+The "bring your own" alcohol garden party took place at Downing Street on May 20, 2020, amid strict coronavirus restrictions in the rest of the country.

-Speaking at Prime Minister's Questions time Johnson said there was "things we simply did not get right."
+Speaking at Prime Minister's Questions time Johnson said he understood the anger that the revelations had caused.

-"I know the rage they feel with me, over the government I lead, when they think that in Downing Street itself the rules are not being properly followed by the people who make them.
-And though I cannot anticipate the conclusions of the current inquiry."
+"I know the rage they feel with me over the government I lead when they think that in Downing Street itself the rules are not being properly followed by the people who make the rules," Johnson told parliament.

+He said he offered a "heartfelt apology" but said he had believed the party was a work event.

 "His defense that he didn't realize he was at a party was so ridiculous it was actually offensive," Starmer said.